 High efficiency furnace venting uses two heat exchangers.
 (Conventional furnaces use only one.)
 They use a two-stage process.
 In the first stage, gas is burned to heat the first heat exchanger.
 After the first heat exchanger is heated, the second stage begins.
 In the second stage, the secondary heat exchanger extracts heat out of the hot exhaust gasses.
 This heat extraction process cools the exhaust gasses to the point that the water vapor in the exhaust gas condenses into water.
 Any resulting gas byproducts are cool enough to vent them outside through a PVC pipe.
 The condensed water is run to a floor drain.

-2. Make sure ventilation pipes and condensate drains are unobstructed.
 Keep the vent and drain pipes open.
 Check them regularly and remove any obstructions.

-3. Schedule regular tune-ups with a professional HVAC contractor.
 A high efficiency condensate furnace can save you lots of money on your heating bills.
 However, you need to make sure the system is operating properly.
 If the condensate from a high efficiency furnace leaks out of the PVC pipes, or if the pipes are not draining the condensate correctly, you could experience damage to your home and you may not be aware of it until the damage becomes significant.
 A professional HVAC technician will ensure that your venting pipes are tightly secured and properly installed.
 The technician will also inspect your system and take care of any potential or minor problems before they become significant.

-Contact a Professional HVAC Contractor for More Information About Furnace Venting
+Contact A Professional HVAC Contractor For More Information About Furnace Venting

 Before you select a new furnace system, consider a high efficiency condensate furnace.
 Contact an experienced HVAC contractor for more information about high efficiency furnace venting as well as furnace installation, repair, or maintenance.